pedrorijo91/onfido-document-FFAMS/README.md

 # Solution

-Q: How are you intending to solve this problem?
-Start with an overview/broad strokes.

-A: As of now, we already have a solution in place, but with some restrictions that we want to overcome.
+As of now, we already have a solution in place, but with some restrictions that we want to overcome.
 In order to support fire detection in other areas, we will need to use the new machine learning models.

 Overall, upon receiving a request for fire assessment, which contains the image we